keu/docs/astro/secrets-backend.md

 Apache Airflow [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) and [connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#) often contain sensitive information about your external systems that should be kept [secret](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/secrets/index.html) in a secure, centralized location that complies with your organization's security requirements.

 While secret values of Airflow variables and connections are encrypted in the Airflow metadata database of every Deployment, Astronomer recommends integrating with a secrets backend tool.
+This guide explains how to configure connections to various secrets backend tools on Astro.

 :::tip

-This document describes how to set up a secrets backend on the Astro data plane for production use.
-To quickly test a secrets backend locally using your own cloud credentials and the Astro CLI, see [Authenticate to cloud services](cli/authenticate-to-clouds.md).
+If you only need a local connection to your cloud for testing purposes, consider mounting your own AWS user credentials to a local Airflow environment.
+While this implementation is not recommended for deployed environments, lets you quickly test pipelines with data hosted in your cloud.
+See [Authenticate to cloud services](authenticate-to-clouds.md).

 :::